https://www.thecrochetedmoon.com/ 53fe150fd294df6f58d24bd715ca9b06"/

 The 3 little pigs...I mean stitches...

-Imagine you find a vintage crochet pattern for an awesome bag.
-Despite following the pattern, stitch by stitch, the resulting bag is off.
+Imagine discovering a vintage crochet pattern for an amazing bag.
+Even though you follow the pattern precisely, stitch by stitch, the finished bag doesn't turn out right.
 What went wrong?
 Surprise!
-The pattern you were working from was written in British crochet terms.
+The pattern you used was written in British crochet terms.

-This happens more now than it did before because of the Internet, which provides access to crochet patterns from around the world.
-Understanding how the two styles of pattern writing matches-up can save you from future headaches.
+This issue occurs more frequently now due to the Internet, which gives access to crochet patterns from all over the world.
+Knowing how the two styles of pattern writing align can save you from future frustrations.

 While chain stitch, is a chain stitch and a slip stitch, is a slip stitch, these are the terms that differ:

-Most people will list on their patterns if it's English or British terminology, but if it's not read through the pattern and see if you're familiar with the rest of the lingo, like gauge (English) or tension (British).
-If there's several other terms you don't understand it's a good indication it's written with British terminology or you can also "Google" the terms you don't know.
+Most individuals will indicate on their patterns whether they use English or British terminology.
+However, if this is not specified, read through the pattern to see if you recognize other terms, such as gauge (English) or tension (British).
+If there are several other unfamiliar terms, it's likely written in British terminology, or you can "Google" the terms you don't understand.

 Single Crochet Stitch

 Single crochet is the shortest and most basic of all stitches.
 It requires less yarn to make each stitch, but can take more yarn to do the pattern since the stitches are small and compact.
-Here is a picture of what the stitch looks like and below is a video posted by Crochet Guru in 2013.
-It's a great step by step of how to do the single.
+Here is a picture of what the stitch looks like.

 Half Double Crochet Stitch